MileHacker Logo

 • Keep valuables out of sight, especially in crowded areas like markets.

-• Use reputable cabs or ride-sharing-sharing services, especially after dark.
+• Use reputable taxis or ride-sharing services, especially after dark.

 • Travel with a companion when exploring new areas, if possible.